finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 },
 ```

-Now we can start our development server using `yarn start` or `npm run start`.
+Now we can start our development server using `yarn start` or `npm run start`, then it will automatically open our browser and open up [http://localhost:3000](http://localhost:3000).

 Add async await